For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Apps like Sworkit and 7 Minute Workout are great for squeezing in a quick session at home.
 You'll only need floor space and a pair of comfy joggers to get fit with their fantastic (and exhausting) workouts.

-Strava is a particularly popular fitness app.
+Strava is a popular fitness app.
 It's essentially a social media platform that focuses on exercise, letting you share your runs, cycles and walks with your friends.
-You can also see what others have been up to, and give them 'Kudos' for their efforts.
+You can see what others have been up to and give them 'Kudos' for their efforts.

-Plus, Instagram is full of its own fitness celebs who can make the hard task of getting fit for the summer actually enjoyable.
-If you haven't already, check out Michelle Lewin, Kayla Itsines and, of course, Joe Wicks.
+Plus, Instagram is full of fitness celebs who can make the hard task of getting fit enjoyable.
+If you haven't already, check out Kayla Itsines, Sydney Cassidy and, of course, Joe Wicks.

 Look through the Google Play/App Store and you'll easily find free workout and fitness apps with diet plans, recipe tips, workouts and trackers to follow your running and cycling routes.

-It's also worth remembering that lots of great free workout apps will appear in each app store's top picks in January (when everyone's desperate to shed Christmas pounds), so keep an eye out.
+It's also worth remembering that lots of great free workout apps will appear in each app store's top picks in January (when lots are setting fitness goals as New Year's resolutions).
+Keep an eye out.

 4. Use home exercise equipment